Tata Nano: End of production

 Due to the low sales of the model (only one Nano was assembled in June 2018 against the 275 assembled in June 2017) Tata Motors announced the end of production without any direct successor.
-The Nano wasn't accepted by potential buyers and sales were always lower than projected.
+The Nano was not accepted by potential buyers and sales were always lower than projected.

 The Sanand Plant now produces other hatchbacks like the Tiago and the Tigor.